 To investigate how task complexity influences dynamical degeneracy, we varied the number of independent input–output channels.
 This increased the representational load by forcing networks to solve multiple input-output mappings simultaneously.
 To visualize how neural dynamics vary across networks, we applied two-dimensional Multidimensional Scaling (MDS) to their pairwise distances.
 As task complexity increased, network dynamics became more similar, forming tighter clusters in the MDS space (Figure~\ref{fig:task_complexity}A).
 This contravariant relationship between task complexity and dynamical degeneracy was consistent across all tasks (Figure~\ref{fig:task_complexity}B).
 Higher task demands constrain the space of viable dynamical solutions, leading to greater consistency across independently trained networks.

-At the behavioral level, networks trained on more complex tasks consistently showed lower variability in their responses to OOD test inputs (Figure~\ref{fig:task_complexity}D).
-This finding suggests that increased task complexity, by reducing dynamical degeneracy, also leads to more consistent—and less degenerate—OOD generalization behavior across networks.
+At the behavioral level, networks trained on more complex tasks consistently showed lower variability in their responses to OOD test inputs (Figure~\ref{fig:task_complexity}D) in the temporal generalization condition.
+This finding suggests that increased task complexity, by reducing dynamical degeneracy, also leads to more consistent and less degenerate behavior on the temporal generalization condition across networks.
 Together, the results at the behavioral and dynamical levels support the \textit{Contravariance Principle}, which posits an inverse relationship between task complexity and the dispersion of network solutions~\cite{cao2024explanatory}.

 At the weight level, we found that pairwise distances between converged RNNs' weight matrices increased consistently with task complexity (Figure~\ref{fig:task_complexity}C).
 This likely reflects increased dispersion of local minima in weight space for harder tasks.
-This interpretation is consistent with prior work on mode averaging and loss landscape geometry in feedforward networks.
-These studies show that harder tasks tend to yield increasingly isolated minima, separated by steeper barriers~\citep{goodfellow2015qualitatively, frankle2020linear, lucas2021monotonic, fort2019largescale, achille2019information, qu2024rebasin, ly2025multifractal}.
-A complementary perspective comes from~\cite{li2018intrinsic}, who introduced the \textit{intrinsic dimension}—the lowest-dimensional weight subspace that still contains a solution—which can serve as a proxy for task complexity.
+This interpretation is consistent with prior work on mode averaging and loss landscape geometry in feedforward networks, showing that harder tasks tend to yield increasingly isolated minima, separated by steeper barriers~\citep{goodfellow2015qualitatively, frankle2020linear, lucas2021monotonic, fort2019largescale, achille2019information, qu2024rebasin, ly2025multifractal}.
+A complementary perspective comes from~\cite{li2018intrinsic} who introduced the \textit{intrinsic dimension} as the lowest-dimensional weight subspace that still contains a solution, which can serve as a proxy for task complexity.
 As task complexity increases, the intrinsic dimension of the weight space expands and each solution occupies a thinner slice of a higher-dimensional space, leading to minima that lie further apart.
 In Section~\ref{main:feature_learning}, we propose an additional mechanism: an interaction between task complexity and the network’s learning regime that further amplifies weight-space degeneracy.